Ronald Litra '75

 Olivia Buzzacco '15, '17

 I received my Bachelor of Fine Arts in Creative Writing in 2015, and went on to attain my Master of Fine Arts in Creative Writing in 2017.
-During my undergraduate program, I worked to create a new program which brought undergraduate writing tutors into the General Studies Writing (GSW) classrooms, serving as in-class writing consultants.
-I served as one of the first in-class writing consultants for three years and then taught my own GSW classes during grad school.
+During my undergraduate program, I worked to create a new program which brought undergraduate writing tutors into the University Writing Program (UWP) classrooms, serving as in-class writing consultants.
+I served as one of the first in-class writing consultants for three years and then taught my own UWP classes during grad school.
 This past summer, I accepted my first ever full-time teaching job at the College of the Albemarle (COA) in Manteo, North Carolina as an Instructor of English.
 In my first semester at COA, I worked to bring back creative writing classes to the college for the first time in 6 years.

 Leonard Durso '69, '76